-Chocolate Hazelnut Orange Potstickers recipe is one that I will definitely keep around for holiday gatherings.
-Easy to make, these take little effort, time, or ingredients!
-Just grab the hazelnut spread, wonton skins, orange zest, sugar, and butter and you are ready to go!
+This recipe for Chocolate Hazelnut Orange Potstickers is one that I will definitely keep around for holiday gatherings.
+They are easy to make, take little effort, time, or ingredients!
+Just 5 ingredients will have you in the kitchen making one of the tastiest recipes ever! and you are ready to go!

-Simply mix the zest of 1 orange with the 1/2 cup of sugar until you smell the fragrance of the orange and the sugar has turned an orange tint.
+Orange Sugar: Simply mix the zest of 1 orange with the 1/2 cup of sugar until you smell the fragrance of the orange and the sugar has turned an orange tint.
 This is NOT a part of the recipe you want to skip.
 Believe me.
 The orange sugar sprinkled on top of the wontons makes is not optional.

 Follow our sponsors on social media: